hpc2n/linux-command-line-101/docs/cli.md

 ## Terminology

-You may here words such as shell, terminal, console, and command line interface.
+You may hear words such as shell, terminal, console, and command line interface.
 So what are the differences?
-Are they the same?
+Are they the interchangeable?

 Short answer: